-Our Fearless Girl collection pays tribute to fearless girls and the confident women they become all over the world.
+Our Fearless pendant pays tribute to powerful girls and the confident women they become all over the world.
 We hope wearing it makes you feel invincible enough to overcome any obstacle.
 And you’ll be sharing your strength with girls around the world: 5% of your purchase goes to fund Girl Up programs that empower girls to become the leaders of our future.

 Kamala has dedicated her life to make sure that when she is the first to do something, she won’t be the last.
 In 2019, she celebrated the pioneers who made her success possible in a children’s book Superheroes Are Everywhere.
 In the book, she wrote about how heroism is more about choice and character than capes.
 "Heroes stand up for what is right.
 Who stands up for what is right in your life?" it says, while introducing kids to the heroes of her life.